-You can benefit from this trend and fill more tables in your restaurant by getting influencers to try – and ideally recommend – your restaurant in exchange for a fee.
+You can benefit from the work that foo influencers do and fill more tables in your restaurant by getting these influential guests to try – and ideally recommend – your restaurant in exchange for a fee.
 A positive recommendation on social media will encourage some of the influencer’s followers to visit your establishment and try your food.

-- Have a budget decided: Like any other marketing channels, this isn’t free.
-Most influencers with a decent reach on Instagram charge a fee to share about your restaurant.
+Have a budget decided.
+Like any other marketing channels, this isn’t free.
+Most influencers with a decent reach on Instagram charge a fee (or expect a comped meal) to share about your restaurant.
 You’ll want to do some digging on the average price per post – and know how much you’re willing to spend on this type of marketing going into it.

 Digital advertising is a form of advertising that lets you target particular demographics online.
 Two well-known digital advertising platforms include Google Ads and Facebook Ads Manager.

 On both platforms, you pay a fee, usually cost per click (CPC), to display an advertisement.
 This type of ad can drive people to your site, inform them of a new product, help you get their emails, and boost your social media following – all of which play a role in getting more customers and increasing revenue.

 However, digital advertising can get pricey.
 Before you dive into this direction, do your research!
 There are a ton of great how-to resources available for creating Google or Facebook ad campaigns – it’s worth giving them a read before throwing your time and money into it.

 Ever wonder why some restaurants show up in a Google search, while others don’t?
 It’s all thanks to search engine optimization (SEO).